baalimago/mp4totranslation/README.md

 Me and my girlfriend needed a tool to translate puppy videos from Swedish to English.

-It's quite generic, so I figured I can just publish it on git
+It's quite generic, so I figured I can just publish it on git.

+Any language that OpenAI whisperer supports will work, and it will translate to English, one sentence per row.

 ## How to use